-Up until 30 June 2017, individuals had to meet the ‘10% rule’ or ‘10% test’ to be eligible for a tax deduction for personal super contributions.
-This rule meant it was quite hard for employees to get extra money into their super fund for tax purposes, unless their employer was prepared to enter a salary sacrifice arrangement.
+According to the ATO, up until 30 June 2017, individuals had to meet the ‘10% rule’ or ‘10% test’ to be eligible for a tax deduction for personal super contributions.
+This rule meant it could be quite hard for employees to get extra pre-tax (concessional) contributions into their super fund unless their employer was prepared to enter a salary sacrifice arrangement.
 It could also be challenging for anyone combining self-employment with work as an employee.

 What was the 10% rule?